 The ぞ is a 係助詞 here, which is particle class with rather difficult usage.
 Essentially, it would be at the end of the sentence in Modern Japanese, ignoring the fact that the particle in question is only archaically used in Modern Japanese to be used in conjunction with the old volitional ending -む to make a rhetorical question.

-けふ is today and used to be pronounced as /kepu/.
+けふ means "today" and it used to be pronounced as /kepu/.
 This would eventually become /keu/, which eventually become a diphthong and turn into /kyo:/, which it is today in Standard Modern Japanese.
 The word is a combination of け, the original word for today and ふ, which is the 終止形 of the Classical form of the verb 経る (to pass time).

 ～じ is a negative auxiliary that means ～ないだろう.
 Thus, it naturally follows the 未然形.
 Lastly, もせず ＝ もしないで.